skohub-io/swib20-workshop/resources/configure-editor.md

 ## Add fields

-All properties of a JSON document (which are three fields in SkoHub Editor) are configured in the `properties` object of the JSON Schema.
+All properties of a JSON document (which are the fields in SkoHub Editor) are configured in the `properties` object of the JSON Schema.

 ### Add title & description field